OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/18 December 2021.md

 ---

 ## Esoteric Work & Personal Development

 - Good forces are waiting for humanity to make better choices.
 - Cassiopaeans: "Do not become discouraged or tired"
 - **Unity** will be more important than ever.
 - "Change IS coming!!!!"
+- Free will limits intervention as long as people remain asleep.

 ---

 ## Books, Research, and Cultural Commentary